goustoben/gousto-webclient/readme.md

 * `./run.sh dev --docker` will run the image in a Docker container, but bind mounts in your local repo over the top.
 You can use this to develop code without installing npm or node etc. It will be a little slower than native development.
 * `./run.sh dev --host` will build and run the service on the host.
 This will require node installed.

-To rebuild the app when running in docker you can choose the following.
+To rebuild the app when running with `./run.sh run` do the following
-Either
-   * rebuild the image by doing `docker image rm webclient` and then re-executing `./run.sh build`
+   * rebuild the image by doing `docker image rm webclient` and then re-execute `./run.sh build`.

-   * if using bind mounts (`dev --docker`), do either of the following:
-     * `docker-compose exec webclient npm run watch`
-     * `docker compose exec webclient bash`, and run `npm run watch` same as you would when running locally.
+When running with `./run.sh dev --docker` the app will rebuild by itself thanks to `npm run watch`.

 **If you are switching from running it with `dev --docker` to `dev --host` or vice versa you'll have to run `npm rebuild node-sass` before running again as the node-sass binaries are compiled against a specific CPU architecture and OS which differ from within the Docker container and outside it.**
+**Alternatively just rm your node_modules folder, `dev --docker` will reinstall for you.
+With `dev --host` you'll have to run `npm install` yourself**

 All files that this script uses can be found under the folder `dev-env`.